SASS vs LESS: What to Choose?

 Sass and LESS are two popular CSS Pre-processors.
 One of these tools is a scripting superset of CSS that makes writing CSS code more comfortable.
 Both these CSS Pre-processors – SASS vs LESS are unique template expansions that make planning and developing simpler and more effective.

-Although these tools are similar, different web developers go for different options — and in this article, we’ll analyse whether LESS or SASS, which is the most suitable fit for you.
+Although these tools are similar, different web developers go for different options — and in this article, we’ll analyse whether LESS or SASS is the most suitable fit for you.

 It has been some time since the idea of CSS Pre-processor made its presentation into the backbone of the front-end web development work process and changed how we code CSS.